imbs-hl/RF-hyperparameters-and-variable-selection/README.md

----
-title: Effect of hyperparameters on variable selection in random forests
+# Effect of hyperparameters on variable selection in random forests
-author: Cesaire J. K. Fouodo
+*Maintained by Cesaire J. K. Fouodo*
-date: today
----

 Supplementary materials for "Effect of hyperparameters on variable selection in random forests".